osk2/erp/readme.md

 ----------

-Wait until composer process completed, and copy database into `/storage/app` since it's been ignore by git.
+Wait until composer process completed, and copy your database into `/storage/app` since it's been ignore by git.

 Note that if database isn't `database.sqlite`, rename it or modify path of database which locate at `/config/database.php`